usnistgov/labbench/_sources/guide/03_detailed_usage/01_device_usage.md.txt

 ### Automating with open devices

 Python's introspection tools give more opportunities to discover the API exposed by a device object.
-This is important because the methods and other attributes vary from one type of Device class to another.
 The below uses `dir` to show the list of all _public_ attributes (those that don't start with `'_'`).

 ```{code-cell} ipython3
 # filter by name